ancadiana23/RSNN_LIDAR/README.md

  ## Run model
   * The mail module trains, tests and saves the module;
   * Use command line arguments to give the right data and result paths, as well as to control the model hyper-papameters.

-## License
-## Disclaimer
-This project is not an official Google project.
-It is not supported by Google and Google specifically disclaims all warranties as to its quality, merchantability, or fitness for a particular purpose.